-OCD Is A Struggle for Control and Valuing Certainty
+Pexels Aj4xo 29456219OCD Is A Struggle for Control and Valuing Certainty

-There is Power of Faith
+There is the Power of Faith

 Even though OCD can make people feel like they have to control every part of their lives, it’s believing a lie that has just a tiny bit of truth within it—any truth attached to a lie is really a big fat lie.
 So why do some people continue to believe the lie?

-When one experiences an out-of-control event or events in life, the mind experiences the discomfort.
+When one experiences an out-of-control event or events in life, the mind experiences discomfort.
 This uncomfortable feeling can create three responses.

-- To focus on the strong need for control to protect one’s environment and thoughts through repetitive behavior and thoughts.
+3. To focus on the strong need for control to protect one’s environment and thoughts through repetitive behavior and thoughts.

 When we try to control everything, it can become an idol that takes the place of God’s power and love.
-The idol of control is strong and can sneak into our lives without us even noticing.
+The idol of control is strong and can sneak into our lives without noticing.
 From a biblical point of view, the idol of control happens when we want to be in charge of everything, instead of trusting God’s plan for us.

 What is an Idol?